balena-io/docs/pages/projects.md

 [Repository][webLamp] by [Shaun Mulligan][shaun-mulligan]

 Allows you to control a simple desk lamp from your browser anywhere in the world.

 Warning!!!
-It uses a relay to switch on and off mains power.
+This project uses a relay to switch on and off mains power.
 So some level of familiarity with electronics is required.

 ### Pi Miner